saidinesh49/CodeClock/README.md

 <div align="center">
   <img src="images/logo.png" alt="CodeClock Logo" width="120" height="120" style="border-radius: 50%;">
-  <h1>CodeClock</h1>
-  <p>Your Professional Coding Timer for Technical Interviews</p>
+  <p><h1>CodeClock</h1>Your Coding Time Tracker⚡</p>
 </div>

-## About

-Track and analyze your problem-solving speed across major coding platforms.
+A Chrome extension that helps you to track and analyze your problem-solving speed across major coding platforms.
 Perfect for interview preparation and skill improvement.

-## Getting Started
+## Features

+- 🕒 Real-time coding timer
+- 📊 Performance analytics
+- 🔄 Draggable timer
+- 💾 Historical data tracking
+- 📈 Detailed time analysis with charts

+## How to use?
 1. Install CodeClock extension
 2. Visit any problem (e.g.,`Two sum` problem on leetcode)
-3. Click the CodeClock icon and select difficult level of the problem., (`easy`, `medium`, `difficult`...more types)
+3. Click the CodeClock extension icon while on a coding problem
-4. Start solving - your progress is automatically tracked
+4. Select the difficulty level on the popup window.
+5. Start coding while the timer tracks your time
+6. Click stop when finished
+7. View your performance analytics in the dashboard

 ## Supported Platforms